SAP/abap-file-formats/doc/specification.md

 ## Format Compatibility

-The format of objects will evolve over time.
+The format of object types will evolve over time.
 If a change to the format is considered incompatible, the version of the file format has to be increased.

 As of today, the format version is indicated by the `$schema` attribute.
 This approach is in discussion and might be changed.